lancerael/d-theia/README.md

 ## Overview

 Built using d3 and ES6.
-Code is transpiled into ES5 for distribution.
-The aim of this project is to provide a simple API for the creation of D3 charts within any client side framework.
+A simple API for the creation of D3 charts within any client side framework.
 Charts are responsive in any device, providing additional detail via hover/touch tooltips.

 - Bar chart